Leaving Cert students must wait until September 3rd to get results

 Public health experts, meanwhile, have cautioned students and their families that they have entered a crucial phase where the threat of Covid-19 could disrupt candidates’ plans to sit exams.

-Any student who is a close contact of a positive case is required to restrict their movements for at least 10 days.
+Any student who is a close contact of a positive case is required to restrict their movements for a minimum of 10 days.

 This is on the basis that teachers’ estimated grades last year were significantly higher than historical results in the written exams.